Vv-Naveen-varma/Classification-using-linear-regression/README.md

-## Classification using Logistic regression model
+## Classification using Linear regression model
 ### Theory:
 A line can be represented as
 w1x1 + w2x2 + b = 0